rasmus-storjohann/xkcdpass/README.md

 The passphrase generation starts by picking words at random from a word list.
 This gives a starting entropy of N*log2(M) bits, where N is the number of words in the passphrase and M is the number of words in the word list.
-The longer the word list, the more bits you get for each word.
-However, a very large word list will likely contain words that we don't know and therefore can't easily remember.
-Ideally we should use a word list that matches our vocabulary.
-The sample dictionary included here contains just over 1,400 words, giving about 10 bits of entropy per word, while /usr/share/dict/words on my linux system contains almost 73,000, giving about bits 16 per word.

 The basic passphrase may then be modified in various ways, with the goal of packinng more entropy into it, while not making it too hard to remember.
 The possible variations are endless, the following methods are currently supported by xkcdpass:

 * Insert arbitrary (user suplied, not random) strings between each word.
 * Change the case of each word, randomly or deterministically.